 # IPFS Desktop or IPFS Web UI

-Then, select your chosen pinning service from the modal that pops up.
-If the pinning service you'd like to add isn't listed in that modal, don't worry — you can add any remote pinning service that supports the IPFS Pinning Service API by clicking the Add a custom one link.
+If the pinning service you'd like to use isn't listed in that modal, click Add a custom one to add any remote pinning service that supports the IPFS Pinning Service API spec (opens new window).

 - A nickname for this service.
 This can be helpful if, for example, you want to add two accounts from the same service.

 - Your service's API endpoint URL.
 This field only appears if you've selected a custom pinning service.